ampproject/amp.dev/content/docs/guides/ads_on_amp.md

   </ul>
 </div>

-AMP pages are just web pages, except consistently faster.
+AMP pages are just web pages with some extra features (and a few limitations), making them consistently faster and more user-friendly.
 Many of the best practices in this guide are consistent across non-AMP pages.

 For optimal results, approach ads on AMP pages in the same manner as ads on non-AMP pages.